Rock Radio Heaven (E-F)

 Born: June 19, 1930, Niagara Falls, New York

 Also known as: Birth name was Jeremiah D. Farrell

-Stations: WJJL Niagara Falls, N.Y., WKBW, WGR Buffalo
+Stations: WJJL Niagara Falls, New York, WKBW, WGR Buffalo, New York

 Notes: Worked primarily weekends at 'KB and 'GR while working as public relations director for New York State's Power Authority Power Vista.
 Died of a heart attack.

 Born: March 4, 1950, Buffalo, New York

 Stations: WBFO-FM, WYSL-FM/WPHD-FM, WBUF-FM, WZIR-FM Buffalo, New York

 Notes: Worked as an engineer at a station in Fort Lauderdale, Florida, for about six years beginning in 1982.
 Later worked for Empire State College as a technical support specialist and computer expert travelling to campuses in western New York and elsewhere in the state.